-Fried goat cheese balls with honey are this season’s appetizer of choice.
+Fried goat cheese balls with honey are this holiday season’s appetizer of choice!
 A delightful combination of sweet, creamy and crunchy, they’re sure to be a party favorite!

 Guys, it’s 24 days before Christmas!
 Are we excited?
 Of course, we are!
 Gifts, parties, family, food, fun…it’s the grandest time of the year!
 But as much as this season brings so much joy, all the cooking, entertaining, gift wrapping, tree decorating, shopping, and running around can get a little stressful.
 We need all the help we can get!

 This is why I always have a box or two Honey Bunches of Oats® cereal in the house.
-Not only do I enjoy a delicious bowlful in the morning for breakfast or any time of the day for a quick pick-me-upper, I use my precious stash in all sorts of delicious things.
+Not only do I enjoy a delicious bowlful in the morning for breakfast or any time of the day for a quick pick-me-upper, I use my precious stash in all sorts of amazing recipes.

 Honey Bunches of Oats® cereal is a delicious ingredient in granola bars, energy bites or yogurt parfaits and makes an effective binder in meatballs, meatloaves or burgers.
 It’s also a delicious topping for savory casseroles, fruit crumbles or quick bread and a great alternative to breadcrumbs as a coating for chicken, pork chops, seafood or almost anything that needs an extra layer of crunch.